-The Electron Spin Quantum Number Lab - Diamagnetic Levitation
+The Electron Spin Quantum Number Lab #8211; Diamagnetic Levitation

-In this chapter, we discussed the differences between diamagnetic and paramagnetic material.
+In today#8217;s lesson, we discussed the differences between diamagnetic and paramagnetic material.
 In this lab, we suggest demonstrating how a diamagnetic material is slightly repelled by a magnetic field.